SHIKOKU, JAPAN

 Day 8

-This morning we learn about a traditional art form that was developed as a result of the prosperity that Indigo brought to this region.
+This morning we learn about a traditional art form that was developed as a result of the prosperity that indigo brought to this region.
 The history of Awa Ningyo Joruri, also known as Awa Puppet Theater, dates back over three centuries, it is recognized as one of Japan's most important cultural assets and a significant part of the country's performing arts heritage.
+We’ll watch a short performance and visit the workshop of a puppet maker.

-This evening we have a farewell dinner together.
+This evening we have a farewell dinner together celebrating our time together learning about the art and crafts of Shikuko!

 Day 9